There are plenty of reasons to be down about the state of the world.

 4. Nothing you have ever done or ever will do matters

 I probably get more complaints about this concept than any of the others on this list, but I think it’s important (and probably the biggest contributor to my own personal happiness).

-But what we need to keep in mind is that no matter how much we think we have control over our planet, we are still just footnotes on a very long timeline, and throughout that timeline there may have been other creatures who felt the same way (but are now so totally forgotten that we aren’t even aware they existed).
+But what we need to keep in mind is that no matter how much we think we have control over our planet, we are still just footnotes on a very long timeline.
+And throughout that timeline there may have been other creatures who felt the same way (but which are now so totally forgotten that we aren’t even aware they existed).

-If I felt like every moment of live I had on Earth was meaningful and preordained to mean something, I wouldn’t be having nearly as much fun as I am now.
+If I felt like every moment of live I had on Earth was meaningful and preordained, I wouldn’t be having nearly as much fun as I am now.
 I would spend most of my time worrying if I were living up to my purpose, fulfilling my destiny, yadda yadda yadda.
-Instead, I’m able to take the road that I like best at the moment, make mistakes, have adventures, grow to become the best me I can possibly be, enjoying the time I’ve got, and to help others do the same.
+Instead, I’m able to take the road that I like best at the moment, make mistakes, have adventures, grow to become the best me I can possibly be, enjoy the time I’ve got, and help others do the same.

 If you had no place to be, no role to fill, what would you do?

 There are a lot of ideas here, most of which I still very much agree with.